 More about me

 I mostly work in the field of computer science and software development.
 I've been developing since my early childhood (8 years old), and I've never stopped since.
 I've also been operating Debian servers ever since 13, and I've been operating a public-facing VPS (the one you're likely viewing this website on) since 15.

 I'm a big fan of modern design paradigms that make websites look good.
 That said, I'm highly into UI/UX development as well, and I'm very supportive of accessibility considerations with websites like these.
 I'm also highly interested in the fields of machine learning, encryption, data security, information management, and optimization.
 I also occasionally dabble in 3D modelling, game development, and penetration testing.
 I'm a huge proponent of open-source software, and publish most of my projects under free licenses.

-I spend most of my off-time online work on Wikipedia, where I help develop templates, write tropical cyclone articles, maintain archives, and perform other background work.
+I spend most of my off-time online work on Wikipedia, where I help make tools, develop templates, write tropical cyclone articles, maintain archives, and perform other background work.
 I also help develop tools for users for them to perform their tasks much easier.
 I'm part of WikiProjects Tropical cyclones and Copyright Cleanup.

 My music library consists of video game and anime soundtracks, J-pop, vocaloid songs, violin and piano duets, and OPM.
 I'm a big anime and manga consumer — particularly those in the romance genre — and I occasionally help with translation.
-I've been studying Japanese for at least 2 years (but still haven't taken the JLPT) and I'm good enough to understand proper grammar.
+I've been studying Japanese for at least two years (but still haven't taken the JLPT) and I'm good enough to understand proper grammar.
 My vocabulary is still lacking though.
 Aside from Japanese, I speak fluent Filipino (and Tagalog).